-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

-The Arnaui, a life line for the Marquesans
+The Arnaui, a lifeline for Marquesans

 L'Aranui The arrival of the boat is always an event.
-This is a real life line for islanders.
+It is a real lifeline for the islanders.

-In early 2016, I discover that a brand new ship, theAranui 5, has just been commissioned.
-As his name does not indicate, he succeedsAranui 3, which has been running since 2003.
+At the beginning of 2016, I discovered that a brand new ship, theAranui 5has just been put into service.
+As its name does not indicate, it succeeds theAranui 3, which has been running since 2003.

 From cargo ship to cruise liner

-Since 1984, the peculiarity of theAranui, which fascinates travelers, is to be a "mixed" cargo ship, also carrying passengers in addition to goods.
+Since 1984, the particularity of theAranuiwhich fascinates travelers, is that it is a "mixed" cargo ship, carrying passengers as well as goods.

 Dream of Marquesas